sharm588/SAV-Simulator/README.md

 3.)
 Install the Lombok plugin for IntelliJ IDE

-    1. Navigate to File -> Settings -> Plugins and search Lombok.
+    1. Navigate to File -> Settings -> Plugins and search Lombok
-    2. Restart InelliJ and make sure to enable annotations processing when prompted in the bottom left corner
+    2. Restart IntelliJ and make sure to enable annotations processing when prompted in the bottom left corner

 4.)
 Overwrite current IDE settings with provided settings to ensure project runs correctly